JamesDHW/Article---Gatsby-Blog/src/blog/2021/08/building-your-own-blog-with-gatsby-and-github-pages/index.md

 We'll now go on to create the actual template component for our actual blog post page that we've used to create a page from.

-# Step 6 - Create our blog post template
+# Create our blog post template

 This will be very simple as we'll mostly be showing some parsed HTML.
 Create a `src/templates/BlogPost/BlogPost.jsx` file and create a `BlogPost` component.
 I've included a snippet below, but you can make this however you like.